 Address: 100 Legends Way, Boston, MA 02114

-The National Basketball Association (NBA) Boston Celtics team calls The Garden home as well.
-The Celtics are one of the original teams in the league and the name honors the Irish-Catholic immigrants who settled in Boston over the centuries.
+TD Garden, also known as The Garden, is home to both the Boston Bruins and the Boston Celtics.
+The Celtics are one of the original teams in the NBA, and the name honors the Irish-Catholic immigrants who settled in Boston over the centuries.

-When the sports teams are not playing, The Garden will do large volume concerts and other various events.
-It opened in 1995 to replace the older Boston Garden building.
+When the sports teams are not playing, The Garden will do large-volume concerts and other various events.
+Check the Garden’s event schedule to see what’s on the horizon.

 Address: Rowes Wharf, Boston, MA 02110

 The crew is knowledgeable about the history of Boston and particularly loves to share maritime stories back when Boston was a key trade port.
-Food is not provided, but you can bring treats and alcohol is available for purchase.
+Food is not provided, but you can bring treats, and alcohol is available.

-If the sailing tour sells out, then check out the other sunset cruise options!
+If the sailing tour sells out, check out the other sunset cruise options.
 The Sunset Cruise, Yacht Cruise, and Tall Ship Cruise offer different vessels and price points depending on the type of experience you want to have.

 See Related: Best Places to Visit in the US